My Neighbor Totoro: Merchandise

 Licensed My Neighbor Totoro merchandise of Totoro has been sold in Japan for decades after the film's release.
 Sales of the film's licensed merchandise in Japan grossed in 1999, during 2003–2007, at least in 2008, and during 2010–2012.
+The franchise grossed more than $1.1 billion from merchandise sales as of 2018.

 Stage adaptation

 In May 2022, the Royal Shakespeare Company and composer Joe Hisaishi announced that a stage adaptation of the film titled My Neighbour Totoro would run from 8 October 2022 to 21 January 2023 at the Barbican Centre in London.
 It was adapted by British playwright Tom Morton-Smith and directed by Improbable's Phelim McDermott.
 Tickets went on sale on 19 May 2022, breaking the theater's box-office record for sales in one day which was previously held by the 2015 production of Hamlet starring Benedict Cumberbatch.
 The show won six Olivier Awards.

 On 30 March 2023, it was announced that the production will return to the Barbican for another season, which began on 21 November 2023 and ran until 23 March 2024.

 The show's return to London was announced on 24 April 2024, this time at the Gillian Lynne Theatre, with a run from 8 March to 2 November 2025.
+The run was later extended to 10 January 2027.